swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-Furthermore, property wrappers can already have an external effect on the wrapped declaration today.
+Furthermore, property wrappers can already have an external effect on the wrapped declaration.
 For example, the compiler may change the type of the accessors of the wrapped declaration based on the mutability of the property wrapper's `wrappedValue` accessors, and the synthesized member-wise initializer of a type containing wrapped properties can change based on which initializers the property wrapper provides.
 Formalizing the distinction can only help the compiler provide the programmer with more tools to understand code that uses such property wrappers.

-### Passing a property-wrapper storage instance directly
+### Pass a property-wrapper storage instance directly

-A previous revision of this proposal supported passing a property-wrapper storage instance to a function with a wrapped parameter directly because the type of such a function was in terms of the property-wrapper type.
+A previous revision of this proposal supported passing a property-wrapper storage instance to a function with a wrapped parameter directly because the function type was in terms of the property-wrapper type.
 A big point of criticism during the first review was that the backing storage type should be an artifact of the function implementation, and not exposed to function callers through the type system.

 Exposing the property-wrapper storage type through the type system has the following implications, summarized by [Frederick Kellison-Linn](https://forums.swift.org/u/jumhyn):